healygi/shop/README.md

  - A user can open up the contact form by clicking on the "Contact Us" tab in the nav bar.
  - If the user is logged in, the email field is prepopulated with the user's email address.
  - The form contains a drop down menu where the user can select the type of enquiry from a list so that the site owner knows what the enquiry is about.
- - The user must fill out all the fields that have an Asterix.
-If the form is submitted with any of these fields left blank or with just whitespace then an error message will appear above that particular field, notifying the user of the issue.
+ - The user must fill out all the fields.
+If the form is submitted with any of these fields left blank they will be allowed proceed.
  - When the form is submitted, the user receives an email confirmation of their enquiry so that they have a record of it.
+ - The form is submitted to the site owner who can access it when they login to GymGeeks via 'enquries' panel in the dropdown under 'my account' or they can access it through Django Admin.

   ![contact_us](/media/contact_us.jpg)